noahsscott/phonics-project/00-project-overview/AI Guides/Context Handover Template.md

 2. Create sight word progression mapping decodable vs irregular
 3. Build Cantonese-specific practice materials for problem sounds
 4. Design assessment rubrics and progress tracking

+## At the end of the session
+I will close the session manually and notify you (alternatively if we get close to context limits please notify me and we will close the session), at which point:
+- Please provide any updates to this document that are needed, eg. any changes that would impact the 'Current Project Status' or 'Key Project Decisions Made' areas etc.
+- And a commit message that I can use for backing up the project to gh

 ## Essential References
 ### Project Documents